amintos/akira/documentation/done/tools.rst

 |step3|

 You see this because it is your object!
+And you answer.

 |step4|

-And you answer.
+Your friend is able to see those changes.

 |step5|